KunoiSayami/github-webhook-notification.rs/README.md

   is for client authentication.

-  It is highly recommended to set this to secure your service.
+  It is **highly recommended** to set this to secure your service.

-  Should correspond to the "secret" field value in your GitHub webhook settings.
+  It should match the "secret" field value in your GitHub webhook settings.

 - `token`